Wrestlepalooza (2000)

-Wrestlepalooza (2000) was the fourth and final Wrestlepalooza professional wrestling event produced by Extreme Championship Wrestling (ECW).
+Wrestlepalooza (2000) was the fourth Wrestlepalooza professional wrestling event produced by Extreme Championship Wrestling (ECW).
 The event took place on April 16, 2000 in the Family Arena in St. Charles, Missouri.
-Wrestlepalooza was a live event, with matches being taped for the April 21 episode of ECW on TNN and the April 23 episode of Hardcore TV.
+Wrestlepalooza was a live event, which featured matches taped for the April 21 episode of ECW on TNN and the April 23 episode of Hardcore TV.

+It was the final Wrestlepalooza held under the ECW banner, until the event was revived in 2025 by WWE.

 Event

 Pre-show

 Simon Diamond kicked off the show by blaming H. C. Loc for not being a fair referee.
 Diamond then led his group into attacking Loc, who then took off his referee shirt and handed it to The Musketeer, who officiated the match between Diamond and Loc.
 Loc hit a diving crossbody on both men and pinned Diamond, counting the pinfall himself for the victory.

 Next, Chilly Willy competed against Johnny Swinger.
 Willy attempted a sunset flip on Swinger but Judge Jeff Jones tried to block it until the referee kicked Swinger and Jones' arms apart, allowing Willy to pin Swinger for the win.